Tetraquark systems $\bar bb\bar du$ in the static limit and lattice QCD: Quantum numbers and operators

 Let us first provide general comments on all operators, followed by comments specific to both operator types.
 Color singlets are denoted by $[..]$.
 The gamma matrices sandwiched between static quarks are $\tilde\Gamma,\Gamma^{\textrm{(H)}}=\gamma_5P_+$ or $ \gamma_zP_+$ for $S^h=0$ or $1$, respectively.
 The heavy quark symmetry implies that the correlators and $E_n$ are the same for both, so our results apply to both cases.
 The pair $\bar qq$ indicates the combination $\bar uu-\bar dd$ with $I\!=\!1$ and $I_3\!=\!0$.
 All light quarks $q(x)$ are smeared around the position $x$ using the full distillation \cite{Peardon:2009gh} of a radius about \SI{0.3}{fm}, while the heavy quarks are pointlike.
 Additional arguments concerning quantum numbers of analogous operators are given in the appendix of \cite{Prelovsek:2019ywc}.

 The operators $O_{B\bar B^*}$ resembling $[\bar bq][\bar qb]$ are constructed with $\Gamma\!\!=\!\!P_-\gamma_z$ that satisfies $J^{l}_z=0$.
 The small and capital letters denote color and Dirac indices, respectively.
-The second and third line in \eqref{E3} are obtained via the Fierz transformation, where we take $\tilde \Gamma\!=\!\gamma_5 P_+$.
+The explicitly written four terms of $O_1$ in \eqref{E3} are obtained via the Fierz transformation, where we take $\tilde \Gamma\!=\!\gamma_5 P_+$.
 This decomposition clarifies that this quantum channel is a linear superposition of $B\bar B^*$, $B^* \bar B$, and $B^* \bar B^*$.
 For all three sets of quantum numbers more operators of this kind could be constructed, but we will limit ourselves to those where both $B$-mesons have negative parity, since they correspond to the ground states\footnote{Only operators where exactly one $B$-meson carries positive parity could contribute to last two quantum channels.}. $O_{(B\bar B^*)'}$ is obtained from $O_{B\bar B^*}$ by replacing all $q(x)$ with $\nabla^2 q(x)$.